GoraNetwork/developer-quick-start/README.md

 # Gora developer quick start package

-This repository is intended to help developers writing their first blockchain application using Gora decentralized oracle.
+This repository is here to help developers writing their first blockchain applications using Gora decentralized oracle.

 Here you will find:

+ * Instructions on how to setup and use a local Gora development environment
- * Example application that can be used as a template
+ * Examples applications that can be used as templates
- * Step-by-step instructions on how to deploy and test it
  * Info on commands and tools for troubleshooting your Gora applications

-All instructions here are written and tested for Linux.
-Mac users have reported success with most of the tools used here and are welcome to follow this guide at their own risk.
-The reader must be comfortable with using command-line tools, the Algorand blockchain and Python programming.
+All instructions here are written and tested on Linux.
+Mac users reported success with most of the steps described here and are welcome to follow them at their own risk.
+Readers must be comfortable with using command-line tools, the Algorand blockchain and Python programming language.

-## Prerequisites and environment
+## Setting up Gora development environment

-There are four essential pieces to form a Gora development environment:
+There are four essential pieces to a Gora development environment:

- * An Algorand node, providing a local simulated Algorand network
+ * An Algorand node providing local simulated Algorand network
- * Algorand Python toolset for smart contracts and external blockchain interaction
+ * Algorand Python libraries for smart contracts and blockchain APIs
- * Gora smart contracts deployed to this network
+ * Deployed Gora smart contracts
- * A Gora node instance, running and connected to the above
+ * A Gora node, running and connected to the above

 ### Algorand software